About

 Award Categories

-The Frances McClelland Vision Award is given to honor a community leader who has made a lifelong commitment and significant contributions to the well-being of children, youth, and families.
+The Frances McClelland Vision Award honors a community leader who has made a lifelong commitment and significant contributions to the well-being of children, youth, and families.
 The community leader embodies the strength, dedication, vision, and passion that Frances McClelland exhibited throughout her life.
 This award is for a community leader who has dedicated their life and work to helping Frances McClelland’s legacy and vision come to fruition for the people of Southern Arizona and the world.

 The community leader should have at least 15 years of established commitment to Frances’ legacy and vision of improving the lives of children, youth, and families in Southern Arizona and the world.

-The Richard Elías Legacy Award is given to honor an individual who works with the Southern Arizona community to build resilience, work for justice, and honor the beauty and heritage of our community and its members.
+The Richard Elías Legacy Award honors an individual who works with the Southern Arizona community to build resilience, work for justice, and honor the beauty and heritage of our community and its members.
 As a champion of our unique Sonoran desert and its people, this individual exemplifies many of the admirable qualities of Richard Elías: a person who is dedicated and willing to take risks, who is approachable and open to everyone in the community, and who promotes equity and opportunity.
-Nominations of DACA recipients are encouraged.
+In line with his work, we particularly encourage nominations of DACA recipients for this award.

 The youth leader or group of leaders should be between 11-22 years old.